achingbrain/achingbrain-www/articles/giant-lcd-clock.md

 ![Cutting](./img/giant-lcd-clock/cuttingtemplate.jpg)

 Next up was cutting the polystyrene.
 This made an incredible amount of mess.
-I tried with a circular saw, the Dremel wood cutting blades, even some [third party serrated blades](http://www.amazon.co.uk/dp/B004ANKR9M), all of which statically charged the polystyrene so it stuck to every available nearby surface.
+I tried with a circular saw, the Dremel wood cutting blades, even some [third party serrated blades](http://www.amazon.co.uk/dp/B004ANKR9M), all of which statically charged the polystyrene so it stuck to every available nearby surface and regularly clogged up power tool air vents like a champ.

+Keep the hoover close and don't do this outside unless you want to stare at decomposing polystyrene balls in your garden for the next [I don't know, ever](http://www.ask.com/science/long-styrofoam-decompose-618324f067462d41#full-answer).

 ![Workbench](./img/giant-lcd-clock/workbench.jpg)